isomerpages/nlb-biblioasia/_jan-2011/Multiculturalism: A Study of Plurality and Solidarity in Colonial Singapore.md

 ---
 title: "Multiculturalism: A Study of Plurality and Solidarity in Colonial Singapore"
 permalink: /vol-6/issue-4/jan-2011/singapore-multiculturalism-plurality-solidarity/
-description: "Lee Kong Chian Research Fellow Phyllis Ghim-Lian Chew draws from the social and linguistic history of colonial Singapore, and proposes a plurality-solidarity cline with parameters such as dress, food, the arts, religious and literary activities, and rites of passage, as a means to study the processes of acculturation and assimilation. "
+description: Lee Kong Chian Research Fellow Phyllis Ghim-Lian Chew draws from the social and linguistic history of colonial Singapore, and proposes a plurality-solidarity cline with parameters such as dress, food, the arts, religious and literary activities, and rites of passage, as a means to study the processes of acculturation and assimilation.
 ---
-####  Lee Kong Chian Research Fellow _Phyllis Ghim-Lian Chew_ draws from the social and linguistic history of colonial Singapore, and proposes a plurality-solidarity cline with parameters such as dress, food, the arts, religious and literary activities, and rites of passage, as a means to study the processes of acculturation and assimilation.
+####  Lee Kong Chian Research Fellow&nbsp;_Phyllis Ghim-Lian Chew_&nbsp;draws from the social and linguistic history of colonial Singapore, and proposes a plurality-solidarity cline with parameters such as dress, food, the arts, religious and literary activities, and rites of passage, as a means to study the processes of acculturation and assimilation.

 <img style="width:80%;" src="/images/Vol%206%20issue%204/PluralitySolidarity/Pineapple%20Tarts.jpg">